 - 1. The Minimum Standard for Qualification and Review applies to all attorneys accepting assignments to represent defendants charged in adult criminal cases, including attorneys employed by a public defender office. - 2.
+In public defender offices, equivalent experience in misdemeanor and low severity felony cases can include training programs or supervised assignments. - 3.
 Misdemeanors, low-severity felonies and high-severity felonies are defined in the Michigan Legislative Sentencing Guidelines.
-A "life offense" for purposes of this Minimum Standard includes any case where the offense charged or enhancement sought subjects the accused defendant in a criminal case to life in prison. - 3.
+A "life offense" for purposes of this Minimum Standard includes any case where the offense charged or enhancement sought subjects the accused defendant in a criminal case to life in prison. - 4.
 The MIDC Act focuses on qualifications that relate to counsel's ability, training and experience.
-Other non-merit based qualifications that relate to counsel's membership in a bar association or maintaining a local business address shall not be given undue weight. - 4.
-The MIDC discourages imposing a geographic limitation on counsel's practice area, so long as counsel can meet with a client on an as-needed basis without hardship to the client and can appear in court when required. - 5.
+Other non-merit based qualifications that relate to counsel's membership in a bar association or maintaining a local business address shall not be given undue weight. - 5.
+The MIDC discourages imposing a geographic limitation on counsel's practice area, so long as counsel can meet with a client on an as-needed basis without hardship to the client and can appear in court when required. - 6.
 The appointing authority should maintain a list of qualified counsel, but has the discretion to reach outside of the list of locally qualified attorneys when required in order to appoint counsel with the ability, training and experience to match the nature and complexity of the case to be assigned.

-Standard 8 - Economic Disincentives or Incentives
+Standard 8 - Attorney Compensation (Economic Disincentives or Incentives)